InitWare/InitWare/README.md

 #### How does one build InitWare?

-Install the dependencies first: these are a C toolchain, CMake, GPerf, M4, Awk, Pkg-Config or pkgconf, DBus, and on BSD platforms, libinotify.
+Install the dependencies first: these are a C toolchain, cmake, gperf, m4, awk, pkg-config or pkgconf, and on BSD platforms, libinotify.
 Then run:

 ```git submodule update --init --recursive && cmake && make && make install```